CloudCoinConsortium/Continues-Development/README.md

 # Continuous-Delivery
 This is a plan on how to develop software faster and better

-# Elements of Consinuous Development
+# Elements of CloudCoin Consinuous Development
-1. Four Layers of Software
+1. Three Layers of Software with three development teams.
-2. Deep Functions
+2. Development on layers happening in parallel to each other.
+3. Serveral Levels/phases being worked on at the same time.
+4. Project Managers find where the bottlenecks are.
+5. Deep Functions (The functions do all the work so UI don't need to)
-3. No Branches
+6. No Branches
-4. Daily Integrations
+7. Daily Integrations.
+Code is published everyday.
+With "Feature flags" that point to stable code and code under development.
-5. Allways deployable
+8. Allways deployable
-6. Tiny Steps
+9. Tiny Steps
-7. Specialization of Layer
+10. Developers can work on future phases when done with current phase
+11. Developers can work on other teams/layers when they like if qualified.
-8. Return Codes
+12. Return Codes
-9. Feature Flags
+13. Feature Flags
-10. Continuous Testing
+14. Continuous Testing

 # Layers of software